Mohammad Omer Khalil: Common Ground

 March 28 - May 31, 2026

-Opening reception: Saturday, March 28, 3-6PM
+Opening Reception: Saturday, March 28, 3-6PM

-Twelve Gates Arts: April 3 - May 15
+Twelve Gates Arts April 3 - May 15

-Jay Seven Inc., Brooklyn: March 28 - May 31
+Jay Seven Inc., Brooklyn March 28 - May 31

-Over the next three years, the Robert Blackburn Printmaking Workshop will foreground its international connections through Global Impressions a programming initiative that builds on Blackburn’s legacy of solidarity with artists from the Global South, showing how print has functioned as both cultural resistance and diasporic exchange.
-Mohammad Omer Khalil, Common Ground curated by Amina Ahmed and Jenna Hamed is the first iteration of Global Impressions series, to be held at the Blackburn Study Center, a space dedicated to the history and legacy of Robert Blackburn.
+Over the next three years, the Robert Blackburn Printmaking Workshop will foreground its international connections through Global Impressions, a programming initiative that builds on Blackburn’s legacy of solidarity with artists from the Global South, showing how print has functioned as both cultural resistance and diasporic exchange.
+Mohammad Omer Khalil, Common Ground curated by Amina Ahmed and Jenna Hamed is the first iteration of the Global Impressions series to be held at the Blackburn Study Center, a space dedicated to the history and legacy of Robert Blackburn.

 Blackburn Study Center